Let’s talk about

 Sex Therapy

-(*Please note: Although I am a Licensed Marriage and Family Therapist recognized by both the State Boards of California and Nevada, I am still in training and not yet a Certified Sex Therapist.
-See my “About” page for more information.)
+(*Please note: Although I am a Licensed Marriage and Family Therapist recognized by the State Boards in both California and Nevada, I am still in training and supervision to become a Certified Sex Therapist.
+See my “About” page and website footer for more information.)

 unsplash-image-Yizrl9N_eDA.jpg